-Carey quietly sat on the edge of a weathered bench on the pier near the Sydney harbour.
+Carey quietly sat on the edge of a weathered bench on the pier near the Sydney harbor.
 Deep in her thoughts, her unique ideas were jostling for her attention.
 With her dreamy but determined eyes set on the horizon, she looked at a patch of clouds slowly moving away.
-Carey, a budding entrepreneur, was thinking how moving to the Cloud can give her business the impetus she has been searching for.
+Carey, a budding entrepreneur, thought about how moving to the Cloud can give her business the impetus she has been searching for.
 The intuit study predicts that around 80% of small businesses would be in the Cloud by 2020, up from only 37% in 2014.
 The study says the Cloud is the future for small businesses.

-While there are many advantages for a business to move their hosting needs to a cloud provider, the following are the key things that you can look for if you are starting to understand the nuances of hosting and setting up in the Cloud.
+While there are many advantages for a business to move their hosting needs to a cloud provider, the following are the key things you can look for if you are starting to understand the nuances of hosting and setting up in the Cloud.

 Getting a Domain Name